 A Guide to Arthurian Archaeology: Badon, Castle Killibury, Glastonbury, South Cadbury & Tintagel

 A brief guide to the various locations which have been connected with the pre-Galfridian Arthurian legend is offered below.
-The first version of this guide appeared online in 1998; an up-to-date discussion of Badon and its attribution to Arthur can be found in my Concepts of Arthur, Chapters One and Six.
+The first version of this guide appeared online in 1998; an up-to-date discussion of Badon and its attribution to Arthur can be found in my Concepts of Arthur, chapters one and six.
 The notes on the other locations will continue to be archived at this website in their existing form.
-Although they are in need of some revision, particularly to take account of recent excavations, it is hoped that they nonetheless continue to provide a useful discussion of the Arthurian associations of these sites.
+Although they are in need of some revision, particularly to take full account of recent excavations, it is hoped that they nonetheless continue to provide a useful discussion of the Arthurian associations of these sites.

 Duodecimum fuit bellum in monte Badonis

-'The twelfth battle was on Badon hill' (Historia Brittonum chapter 56).
+'The twelfth battle was on Badon hill' (Historia Brittonum, chapter 56).
 The battle of Badon is probably the most famous of Arthur's alleged battles, largely because it is also recorded by Gildas in his De Excidio Britanniae §26.1 (obsessio Badonici montis), where it is described as the culmination of the British counter-attack against the Saxons, thus making its historicity certain.
-The battle is undated in the Historia Brittonum and the date that Gildas gives to this event is obscure also, depending to a great extent upon the dating of Gildas's text, though somewhere around A.D.
-500 is generally agreed to be likely (the evidence of the mid 10th-century Annales Cambriae is of no real value in determining the date of the battle due to the reasons discussed in Chapter One of Concepts of Arthur and 'The Historicity and Historicisation of Arthur').
+The battle is undated in the Historia Brittonum and the date that Gildas gives to this event is obscure also, depending to a great extent upon the dating of Gildas' text, though somewhere around A.D.
+500 is generally agreed to be likely (the evidence of the mid-10th-century Annales Cambriae is of no real value in determining the date of the battle, for the reasons discussed in T. Green, Concepts of Arthur (Stroud, 2007), chapter one, and 'The Historicity and Historicisation of Arthur').

-One popular identification of Badon is with one of the many 'Badburys'.
-The name Badon, if borrowed by the Anglo-Saxons, would have become Old English (OE) Badon (perhaps later Baden) and if the site were a hillfort the Anglo-Saxons would probably have added byrig resulting in the name Badbury (see M. Gelling 'Towards a chronology for English place-names' in Della Hooke (ed.)
-Anglo-Saxon Settlements (Basil Blackwell, 1988) pp.60-1; K.H.
-Jackson 'The site of Mount Badon' in Journal of Celtic Studies 2.2 (1958) pp152-55).
-It is thus quite conceivable that obsessio Badonici montis could have become one of the many Badburys in Britain.
-The other popular identification is with Bath, which may well have been earlier known as Badon (see T. and A. Burkitt 'The frontier zone and the seige of Mount Badon: a review of the evidence for their location' Proceedings of the Somerset Archaeological and Natural History Society 134 (1990) pp.81-93; L. Alcock Arthur's Britain (Penguin 1971)).
-The problem is that the philological arguments can take us no further than this - one can accept a British origin for the name of Bath or one for the name Badbury but it is a subjective judgement with nothing to argue conclusively for either side.
-Indeed, if the Badbury suggestion is adopted there is then the further problem of 'which Badbury was Badon?', as there are many Badburys -- the most likely of the Badburys are probably Badbury Rings (Dorset), Liddington Castle (Wiltshire, this site being once known as Badbury Camp) and Badbury Hill (Berkshire).
+One possible location for Badon might be at one of the many 'Badburys', as these place-names may derive from Badon plus Old English byrig/burh, 'fortification, fortified place' (see M. Gelling, 'Towards a chronology for English place-names', in D. Hooke (ed.)
+Anglo-Saxon Settlements (Oxford, 1988), pp. 59-76 at pp. 60-61; K.H.
+Jackson, 'The site of Mount Badon', Journal of Celtic Studies, 2.2 (1958), pp. 152-55).
+Another possible location is Bath, if this was earlier known as Badon (see T. Burkitt and A. Burkitt, 'The frontier zone and the siege of Mount Badon: a review of the evidence for their location', Proceedings of the Somerset Archaeological and Natural History Society, 134 (1990), pp. 81-93; L. Alcock Arthur's Britain (Harmonsworth, 1971)).
+The problem is that the philological arguments can take us no further than this -- one can accept a British origin for the name of Bath or one for the name Badbury, but it is a subjective judgement with nothing to argue conclusively for either side.
+Indeed, if the Badbury suggestion is adopted, then there is the further problem of 'which Badbury was Badon?', as there are many Badburys and related names located across southern Britain from Dorset through to Lincolnshire.

 Castle Killibury, Cornwall